CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Experimental Setup

 As previously discussed, CROCS could be configured to use any of the plethora of clustering approaches and components from among the clustering literature.
 We will now discuss the specific configuration that we elected to use throughout our experiments.

 The first stage of CROCS was implemented with min-max normalisation, applied independently to each DLP.
 This is a very common normalisation procedure in the smart meter time series clustering literature \cite{Michalakopoulos2024APrograms,Tureczek2018,Chen2017,Wang2016b,Tsekouras2007Two-stageCustomers}, and ensures that DLPs range within the interval $\left[0,1\right]$.
 Dynamic Time Warping (DTW) \cite{Sakoe1978} with a 1 hour warping window (denoted as DTW-2 for half-hourly data) demonstrated strong performance for clustering of half-hourly DLPs specifically in our previous comparative study \cite{Yerbury2024b} when combined with either Hierarchical Clustering with Ward's linkage (HAC-Wa) or $k$-medoids (KMd) \cite{Aggarwal2014}.
 Accordingly, DTW-2 is utilised with these algorithms by default.
-Finally, medoid prototypes have been used to populate RLSs to avoid the aforementioned issue with pointwise means whereby the mean can lie in low-density regions of the data subspace and fail to be adequately representative of the discovered cluster.
+Finally, medoid prototypes have been used to populate RLSs in preference to pointwise means, which can lie in low-density regions of the data subspace, produce excessively smoothed profiles, or become ill-defined under elastic distance measures like DTW --- risks that are substantially mitigated by the medoid's guarantee of being an actual observation from the dataset.

 Whilst not strictly necessary, we have elected to use the same clustering algorithm in the second stage of CROCS as was used in the first stage.
 We used the Python package \texttt{aeon} for DTW, \texttt{sklearn\_extra} for KMd (using the partitioning around medoids method), \texttt{sklearn} for $k$-means, and both \texttt{scipy} and \texttt{fastcluster} for HAC-Wa.
 Both KMd and $k$-means were run with 30 initialisations and a maximum of 200 iterations, using the $k$-medoids$++$ and $k$-means$++$ initialisation schemes respectively \cite{ilprints778}.
+The code used to implement CROCS and reproduce the experiments presented in this paper has been made available on \href{https://github.com/yerbles/CROCS}{GitHub}.
 Additional details specific to particular experiments are provided in context.